 The Hazardous and Noxious Substances Convention (HNS Convention)

 The International Convention on Liability and Compensation for Damage in Connection with the Carriage of Hazardous and Noxious Substances by Sea, 1996 (the HNS Convention) has not yet come into force.
-When ratified by at least 12 nations the HNS Convention will establish a method by which “damage caused by the carriage by sea of hazardous and noxious substances” can be compensated.
+When ratified by at least 12 nations (eight countries have ratified as of 2015) the HNS Convention will establish a method by which “damage caused by the carriage by sea of hazardous and noxious substances” can be compensated.
 This Convention will be managed like other IMO Funds.
 As of 2012, seven countries had signed on.

 Coverage will include any damage caused by hazardous or noxious substances in the territory, territorial sea or exclusive economic zone of any country that is party to the convention.
 Transport of the HNS to and from the ship will not covered by the convention.
 Wildlife, although not specifically mentioned, falls under the scope of 'measures to prevent and minimise damage to the environment.